How to Enable Editing in Excel Protected View (5 Methods)

 Trust center Settings

 🔼 The Trust Center window pops up.
 In the window, choose Protected View (from the right-side options).
-Untick all the 3 options under Protected View (mentioned earlier) afterward click on OK.
+Untick all 3 options under Protected View (mentioned earlier) afterward click on OK.

 Protected View

-Read More: Cannot Edit Excel File in Protected View (3 Reasons with Solutions)
+Read More: Cannot Edit Excel File in Protected View

 Method 4: Changing File Block Setting to Enable Editing